 During my clock journey I discovered a wealth of information on clocks of all types and have met very interesting people.
 Thus began my appreciation for the tremendously clever and talented individuals in the past who brought mechanical clocks into this world.

-I am also building up a small collection of Canadian made Arthur Pequegnat clocks but realize that they are hard to find and expensive.
+I am also building up a small collection of Canadian made Arthur Pequegnat clocks but realize that they are difficult to find and pricey.
 I now have three Arthur Pequegnat clocks, the last of which is a gingerbread clock that I purchased in the fall of 2015.